Homemade Almond paste, which is similar to marzipan, is easy to make at home. It is used in pastries as a filling or as a frosting on cakes.

 Decorating the Christmas Cake

 I use the almond paste for making the first layer for the Christmas frosting.

 Before adding the almond paste, spread the jam and then the paste all over the cake with a knife and let it dry for two – three days and when it dries, spread the Royal Frosting on top.

 - 200 grams almonds, blanched

 - 1 tablespoon lemon juice

-Blanch almonds and let them dry and grind them in any way you like but they must be really thin.
-(I grind them in a spice grinder together with some sugar).
+- Grind them in any way you like but they must be really thin.
+(I grind them in a spice grinder or food processor together with some of the icing sugar).

-Whip the eggs until frothy but you don't have to make them into meringue.
+- Whip the egg whites until frothy but you don't have to make them into meringue.

 - Put some of the almonds with some sugar in a food processor fitted with steel blades.